lukeslp/chainlit-coze/chainlit.md

 1. Can you explain the different types of medical payers that impact SLPs?
 2. Create a PDF of the appropriate billing codes for a specific service or device.
 3. Make a template for an assessment report for Medicaid in Oregon.

-Patternfinder is committed to providing precise and inclusive support, guiding you towards the most qualified professionals when necessary.
-Let's embark on your SLP journey together!